Understanding precocious puberty

 Emotional distress caused by the physical and emotional changes that go with puberty is common.
 Puberty is strange enough as it is, without adding too young to understand to the list.

-Girls who get their period before age nine or 10 may withdraw and have difficulties with pads or tampon use.
-Both girls and boys may experience libido increases that lead to inappropriate sexual behaviours and increased masturbation.
+Girls who get their period before age nine or ten may withdraw and have difficulties with pads or tampon use.
+Children may experience libido increases that lead to inappropriate sexual behaviours and increased masturbation.

 Girls who experience early puberty are slightly more likely to have earlier sexual activity.